Tristan971/EasyFXML/easyfxml-samples/easyfxml-sample-hello-world/README.md

-# EasyFXML - Sample - User identity form
+# EasyFXML - Sample - Hello World

 This sample project demonstrates a minimal set-up for an [EasyFXML](../../easyfxml) application.